Skip to main content

 Stop auditing one invoice at a time

 Manual auditing works, but it only scales as far as your attention does.
-LanePilot's invoice audit compares every delivered shipment's invoice against its original quote automatically, flags the freight-class, weight, accessorial, and fuel discrepancies, and gives you the documentation trail for a dispute — so the 3 to 8 percent you have been leaking gets caught before the 180-day window closes.
+LanePilot's invoice audit compares every delivered shipment's invoice against its original quote automatically, flags the freight-class, weight, accessorial, and fuel discrepancies, and gives you the documentation trail for a dispute, so the overcharges you have been leaking get caught before the 180-day window closes.
+The same audit-against-quote approach also recovers money on inbound freight: see the inbound freight audit blind spot.
 If you also want to stop overpaying at the quote stage, see How to Compare LTL Carriers Without a TMS.
 For disputes you cannot resolve with the carrier, the Surface Transportation Board provides an escalation path under 49 U.S. Code 13710.

 LanePilot